robertmuth/Cwerg/Docs/ast.md

 Fields:
 * type [NODE]: type expression
 * inits_rec [LIST]: record initializers and/or comments

+### ValSlice (slice_val)
+A slice value comprised of a pointer and length

+    type and mutability is defined by the pointer

+Fields:
+* pointer [NODE]: pointer component of slice
+* expr_size [NODE]: expression determining the size or auto

 ### ValString
 An array value encoded as a string